Luffy03/Large-Scale-Medical/README.md

 model_dict = torch.load(pretrained_path, map_location=torch.device('cpu'))
 model = load(model, model_dict)
 ```
-**NOTE THAT**: "roi" is flexible according to your own settings.
+**NOTE**: "roi" is flexible according to your own settings.
 Your need to adjust "in_channels" and "out_channels" for specific datasets.
-If "in_channels != 1" or "out_channels != 21", the first layer or the last layer would not be loaded.
+If "in_channels != 1" or "out_channels != 21", only the first layer or the last layer would not be loaded.

 ## Fine-tuning